 Irfan Pathan retires from all forms of cricket

+In the 2003-04 Test series in Australia, he bowled a sensational spell of reverse swing in Sydney, getting rid of two key players -- Steve Waugh and Adam Gilchrist.
+The game, however, ended in a draw.
+He was also part of the victorious Indian team at the 2007 World Twenty20 and was the man-of-the-match in the final against Pakistan.

-One of his best performances came on the tour of Pakistan in 2006 when he became the second Indian after Harbhajan Singh to take a Test hat-trick, removing Salman Butt, Younis Khan and Mohammad Yusuf during the Karachi game.
-He also played a big role in India winning a Test match against Australia on a tough Perth wicket, which offered steep bounce.
+One of his best performances came on the tour of Pakistan in 2006 when he became the second Indian after Harbhajan Singh to take a Test hat-trick, removing Salman Butt, Younis Khan and Mohammad Yusuf in the first over of the match held in Karachi.
+In 2008, he played a big role in India winning a Test match against Australia on a tough Perth wicket, which offered steep bounce.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)